pchelka84/pig-game/README.md

 - The game has 2 players, playing in rounds
 - In each turn, a player rolls a dice as many times as he whishes.
 Each result get added to his ROUND score
 - BUT, if the player rolls a 1, all his ROUND score gets lost.
 After that, it's the next player's turn
-- The player can choose to 'Hold', which means that his ROUND score gets added to his GLBAL score.
+- The player can choose to 'Hold', which means that his ROUND score gets added to his GLOBAL score.
 After that, it's the next player's turn
 - The first player to reach 100 points on GLOBAL score wins the game
 - A player looses his ENTIRE score when he rolls TWO 6 in a row.
 After that, it's the next the next player's turn.